Event Producer Resources

 - Would you like someone else to handle all the finances, payroll, superannuation, WorkCover and other administration of your event?
 Contact Auspicious Arts.

 - Are you playing music which is under copyright during your event or in the area in which your event takes place?
 Then you will need an APRA AMCOS license AND a PPCA (Phonographic Performance Company of Australia) license.
+If you want to make the most of live streaming, see the Live Streaming Best Practice Guide from Music Victoria.

 - Are you looking to screen, perform, replicate, copy or modify an existing song, play, film or something else that is copyrighted?
 Make sure you have obtained the rights through the appropriate artist or agent and familiarise yourself with the Art Law Copyright Overview.